KunFang93/SplMeso_PDAC_NC/README.md

 ```
 ## Installation guide
-All dependent packages can be install with [bioconductor](https://www.bioconductor.org) or install.packages() command
+All dependent packages can be install with [bioconductor](https://www.bioconductor.org) or install.packages() command.
 Installation time varies based on the computer.
 Should not be longer than 30 mins.